Wickwood-LLC/simpleads/README.txt

 - Generates live ad statistics report.

-- Ad blocks can be themed
+- Ad blocks can be themed.

 - Integration with WYSIWYG module (supports TinyMCE, CKEditor, FCKEditor).
 Plugin allows to inject Ads into content.